fieldtrip/website/workshop/madrid2019/tutorial_erp.md

     cfg                     = ft_definetrial(cfg);

-After the call to **[ft_definetrial](/reference/ft_definetrial)**, the configuration structure cfg now not only stores the dataset name, but also contains a field cfg.trl with the definition of the segments of data that will be used for further processing and analysis.
+After the call to **[ft_definetrial](/reference/ft_definetrial)**, the configuration structure cfg now not only stores the dataset name, but also contains a field `cfg.trl` with the definition of the segments of data that will be used for further processing and analysis.
 Each row in the trl-matrix represents a single epoch-of-interest, and the trl-matrix has at least 3 columns.
-The first column defines (in samples) the beginpoint of each epoch with respect to how the data are stored in the raw datafile.
-The second column defines the endpoint of each epoch, and the third column specifies the offset of the first sample within each epoch with respect to timepoint 0 within that epoch.
+The first column defines (in samples) the begin sample of each epoch with respect to how the data are stored in the raw datafile.
+The second column defines the end sample of each epoch, and the third column specifies the offset of the first sample within each epoch with respect to time 0 within that epoch.

-We will now read in the trials defined in the cfg structure.
+We will now read in the trials that were defined in the cfg structure.
 For preprocessing this EEG data set, the choice of the reference has to be considered.
 During acquisition the reference channel of the EEG amplifier was attached to the left mastoid.
 We would like to analyze this data with